sakthi-aot/case-flow-ai-case-management/USER_GUIDE.md

 #Introduction
 Case Flow is an open-source generic Case Managment application built on top of formsflow.ai

 The application is explicitly designed to be hightly generic and configurable.
-There are 2 fundamental design tenets which describe our philosophy :
+There are 4 fundamental design tenets which describe our philosophy :
 - No assumptions are made about the line-of-business ("LOB") for which the application provides case managment functionality.
 Typical case management applications assume a particular vertical and are internally tailored out-the-box for this vertical, for example insurance claims or police investigations or complaint management.
 Case Flow allows the user to bring their own data model, whether legacy or custom, into the application.
 In other words, providing a Case Management layer around an existing data model.
 - Case data is built up incrementally through the case process on an "as-needs" basis through the presentation of forms associated with user tasks.
-In other words, users with appropriate privileges are presented with tasks which have associated forms which allow input of data which add to the case record.
+In other words, users with appropriate privileges are assigned tasks which have associated forms which allow input of data which add to the case record.
 Complex searches and/or maintenance of related data such as user, financial or historic data is typically the province of the LOB custom or legacy application, not Case Flow.
 - Writing to LOB databases is the responsibility of workflow tasks.
 Reading from LOB databases is through form components (eg. drop-down selections) or Case Flow UI listeners which can be configured to update on display of defined areas.
--
--
+- Case data can be stored in the LOB or the Case Flow case database, or both depending on requirements.
+This provides a clear migration capability if needed.
+Form and workflow data is normally stored in cache fashion until a permanent home is found in LOB or case data stores.

 The application also caters for greenfield Case Management applications including the provision of local Document Managment functionality and a sample LOB.

 Specifically , Case Flow provides :